mikhailshilkov/mikhailio-docpad/src/documents/2019/02/from-yaml-to-typescript-developers-view-on-cloud-automation/index.html.md

 Shouldn't it be called "Infrastructure as definition files", or "Infrastructure as YAML"?

 As a software developer, what I really want is "Infrastructure as actual code, you know, the program thing".
 I want to use **the same language** that I already know.
 I want to stay in the same editor.
 I want to get IntelliSense **auto-completion** when I type.
 I want to see the **compilation errors** when what I typed is not syntactically correct.
 I want to reuse the **developer skills** that I already have.
 I want to come up with **abstractions** to generalize my code and create **reusable components**.
-I want to **leverage open-source community** who would create much better components than I ever could.
+I want to **leverage the open-source community** who would create much better components than I ever could.
 I want to **combine the code and infrastructure** in one code project.

 If you are with me on that, keep reading.
-You get all of that with [Pulumi](https://pulumi.io/).
+You get all of that with Pulumi.

 Pulumi
 ------